Instagram ad targeting is the key to achieving success with your campaigns.

 Instead, you should exclude the past converters from an Instagram campaign’s audience and move them to another campaign with a different retargeting offer.

-Another way to create niche audiences and keep your Facebook campaigns optimized, is excluding people with specific interests.
+Another way to create niche audiences and keep your Facebook campaigns optimized is by excluding people with specific interests.

 Instagram Ad Targeting Tip #5: Match Your Offers With Audiences